terrisbecker/Datsets/README.md

 # Datsets
 All of my personal datasets.
-Data collected by me and free to use.
+Data collected by myself and is free to use.

 ## 100dicerolls.txt
 A dataset containing 100 rolls of 6 different dice.
 Each column corresponds to one of the die and is labeled 'd' followed by the number